NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 Format container by removing the prepended apostrophe:
 - Text transform on cells in column container using expression grel:if(value.startsWith(\"'\"), value.replace(\"'\", ''), '')

+Adding the localityname again as a duplicate to satisfy Workbench.
+It tends to drop out of the Open Refine process.

 #### Lastly reorder the column names to your liking

 ## Columns that are removed: